AdobeDocs/analytics-platform.en/help/technotes/access-control.md

 Product administrators are granted the necessary permissions to perform the following tasks by default:

 * Create, update, and delete data views
-* Update and delete projects, filters, calculated metrics, audiences, annotations, or filters created by other users
+* Update and delete projects, segments, calculated metrics, audiences, annotations, or segments created by other users
 * Share Workspace projects to all users
 * Manage reporting activity in the [Reporting Activity Manager](/help/reporting-activity-manager/reporting-activity-overview.md)
 * [Export full tables](/help/analysis-workspace/export/export-cloud.md) from Analysis Workspace